innovixx/payload-graphql-view-plugin/README.md

 - `collections` : string[] | optional

   An array of collection slugs to add the Grapqhl view onto.
+If not provided, the Grapqhl view will be added to all collections.

 - `globals` : string[] | optional

   An array of global slugs to add the Grapqhl view onto.
+If not provided, the Grapqhl view will be added to all globals.

 - `graphqlUrl` : string | optional